shmuz/far2m/README.md

 To eliminate libuchardet requirement to reduce far2m dependencies by cost of losing automatic charset detection functionality: add -DUSEUCD=no

-To build with Python plugin: add argument `-DPYTHON=yes`  but you must have installed additional packages within yours system: libpython3-dev, libffi-dev, python3-venv
+To build with Python plugin: add argument `-DPYTHON=yes` but you must have installed additional packages within yours system: python3-dev, python3-cffi

 There're also options to toggle other plugins build in same way: ALIGN AUTOWRAP CALC COLORER COMPARE DRAWLINE EDITCASE EDITORCOMP FARFTP FILECASE INCSRCH INSIDE MULTIARC NETROCKS SIMPLEINDENT TMPPANEL